 Mold & Humidity Problems

 Mold thrives in humid conditions.
 An oversized furnace could contribute to fluctuating humidity levels resulting in overly-humid conditions because it can’t properly eliminate the water vapor in your home.
-This is a serious problem that can be resolved by hiring a technician to perform a furnace replacement.
+This is a serious problem that can be resolved by hiring a technician to perform a furnace replacement or installation.
 Purchasing a correct furnace size will help eliminate the mold in your household.
 This may help alleviate allergies that are related to mold.

 7 Signs Your Furnace Is At the End of Its Life Cycle